- What Is Commercial Development Finance?

 How Much Can I Borrow?

-The amount you can borrow for construction can range between 60% to 100% of the total costs.
-This largely depends on the robustness of your business plan and your ability to negotiate.
+The amount you can borrow for your project usually falls between 60% and 100% of the total costs.
+It depends on your business plan, how well you negotiate, and what the lender thinks of your project.

-- Fees and Rates – Don’t forget to factor in additional costs like upfront fees, valuation costs, and the loan’s interest rate type.
+- Fees and Rates.
+Don’t forget about extra costs like upfront fees, valuation costs, and the type of interest rate you choose.
+These can affect how much of the loan you’ll actually have available for your project.

-- Loan Term – Typically, these loans are short-term, usually between 6 to 24 months, although some lenders offer longer terms.
+- Loan Term.
+These loans are typically short-term, lasting 6 to 24 months, though some lenders offer longer terms.

 Preparation is important.
 Having the necessary documentation at hand can expedite the process and increase your chances of approval.
 Here’s what you’ll usually need: